Miscellaneous

 How did Basque survive?

-READ: What is the most powerful NGO in the world?
+READ: Which is the most used internet service in India?

 Basque survived the Roman conquest in the countryside only.
 Urban areas were as romanized as much as anywhere else the Romans conquered.
 The Basque region was not rich in minerals and for that reason it wasn’t of much interest to the Romans.